-Digital products fight for attention every day.
 When teams rely only on internal ideas, they often release features that look fine but feel awkward to use.
 The problem shows up when decisions come from assumptions instead of real examples.
 By examining how real-world products operate gives teams a better way of determining the experience they want their users to have.
 By using this method, they save time, eliminate the need for repeat development work, and create a more enjoyable user experience right from the outset.

 When teams view live examples of how users operate interfaces to complete daily tasks, they can usually learn more quickly.
 An example of a resource that can help with this is https://pageflows.com/.
-The user flows found on this site are taken from real-world products, and allows teams to observe where users slow down, where users are confused, and how design decisions have improved or hindered the user experience.
+The user flows found on this site are taken from real-world products, and allow teams to observe where users slow down, where users are confused, and how design decisions have improved or hindered the user experience.
 This type of information will allow teams to get a better sense of how people actually interact with their product when making decisions related to UX.

 Real Experiences Show What Plans Often Miss